 Based on the decisions made in Beirut, the Unit has a mandate to:

 - Provide technical support and advice to the Presidency in all aspects of its role and mandate in leading the work of the Convention;

-- Provide support to all States Parties through the Convention’s implementation machinery and Coordination Committee, and to the Coordinators of the thematic working groups;
+- Provide support to all States Parties through the Convention’s implementation machinery and the thematic working groups;

 - Provide advice and technical support to individual States Parties through the development of a resource base of relevant expertise and practices on the implementation of the Convention;

 - Prepare for and keep records of formal and informal meetings under the Convention and other relevant knowledge products, expertise and information pertaining to the implementation of the Convention;